7-27Banner.png

 Contact Telephone

-Get ready for an unforgettable celebration of the San Francisco Lowrider scene!
+Get ready for a celebration of the San Francisco Lowrider scene!

-Ray Balberan, filmmaker, activist, and community leader, is a lifelong advocate for youth rights who has documented the history of the Mission District over five decades.
+Ray Balberan, filmmaker, activist, and community leader, is a lifelong advocate for youth rights and has documented the history of the Mission District over five decades.

 Vero Majano is a multi-disciplinary artist born and raised in San Francisco’s Mission District.
-As a storyteller and curator, Majano’s practice includes live cinema, archival film, performance and collage, which preserve stories and include untold narratives in a greater San Francisco history.
-Her work creates space to acknowledge and remember the queer Latinx communities that have shaped one of San Francisco’s most iconic yet contested neighborhoods.
+As a storyteller and curator, Majano’s practice includes live cinema, archival film, performance and collage, which preserve stories and work towards a collective goal of including untold narratives in a greater San Francisco history, like the flowers or hippies on Haight Street.
+Her work creates space to acknowledge and remember the queer Latinx communities that have shaped one of San Francisco's most iconic yet contested neighborhoods.

 Connect: